Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 What rules do accidental landlords need to follow?

 Landlords have several responsibilities to their tenants.
-Broadly, you’ll need to:
+Broadly, they’ll need to:

-• Keep your rented properties safe and free from health hazards
+• Keep their rented properties safe and free from health hazards

 • Make sure all gas equipment and electrical equipment is safely installed and maintained